 - Exporting sporting shotguns also requires licensing through the U.S. Department of Commerce’s Bureau of Industry and Security.

-- Exporting NFA firearms requires approval of an ATF Form 9, Application and Permit for Permanent Exportation of Firearms.
+- Exporting NFA firearms requires the approval of an ATF Form 9, Application and Permit for Permanent Exportation of Firearms.

 Mailing a Firearm Legally